resbaz/nectar-cloud-lessons/Resources/Play.md

 # A play in one act

-*Narrator:*

-The play takes place inside a dodgy sharehouse in brunswick, cunningly named with great foresight by the victorian builders: “computer”
+*Narrator* - Our fine play takes place inside a dodgy sharehouse in brunswick, cunningly named with great foresight by the victorian builders: “computer”

 And now, our cast will introduce themselves:

-*PWD*

-I'm PWD - my great power is to simply tell you where you are.
+*PWD* - I'm PWD - my great power is to simply tell you where you are.
 You can think of me as the godfather to Siri.

-*LS*

-My name is List, but call by my nickname, LS.
+*LS* - My name is List, but call me by my nickname, LS.
 As Batman is to Robin, so am I to PWD.
 I simply lists everything I see.

-*MAN*

-I am MAN - the annoying friend who knows everything, and insists on going on and on about it if accidentally asked…
+*MAN* - I am MAN - the annoying friend who knows everything, and insists on going on and on about it if accidentally asked…

-*MKDIR*

-I am MKDIR - a tradesman who can add rooms to your house at the drop of a hat!.
+*MKDIR* - I am MKDIR - a tradesman who can add rooms to your house at the drop of a hat!.

-*CD*

-Know me as CD: the Segway in the house.
+*CD* - Know me as CD: the Segway in the house.
 Hitch a ride with me when you want to go to a different room!
 I don's say much, but I do a lot of heavy lifting!

-*CHMOD*

-CHMOD am I. See me as the houses personal guardian.
-I stop others from reading or scribbling in the housemates stuff.
+*CHMOD* - CHMOD am I. See me as the houses personal guardian.
+I control access to the documents in the house.

-*OTHER*

-I'm other: a drunken stranger who wandered in off of the street when I was walking past and saw this great party on the go.
+*OTHER* - I'm other: a drunken stranger who wandered in off of the street when I was walking past and saw this great party on the go.

-*USER*

-Hi everyone: I'm user, the housemate who hosted this party!
+*USER* - Hi everyone: I'm user, the housemate who hosted this party!

-*GROUP*

-And we are group, the other housemates who suffered the party…
+*GROUP* - And we are group, the other housemates who suffered the party…

-*Narrator:*

-And without further ado, we'll get our short play about nothing started.
+*Narrator* -And without further ado, we'll get our short play about nothing started.

-*OTHER*

-I'm so hung over.
+*OTHER* - I'm so hung over.

 What a night.
 Just waking down the road when I saw this huge party.
 So I decided to join in.
 I can’t remember much more.
 PWD, where am I?

-*PWD*

-You are in the lounge of the home known as computer.
+*PWD* - You are in the lounge of the home known as computer.

-*OTHER*
+*OTHER* - MAN, I can't remember the introductions: what does LS do again?

+*MAN* - LS simply lists everything in the room you are currently in.

-LS, I'm struggling to focus.
-What's around me?
+*OTHER* - LS, I'm struggling to focus.
+What's here with me?

-*LS*

-Some beer crate chairs, cushions, and lots of empty bottles.
+*LS* - Some beer crate chairs, cushions, and lots of empty bottles.

-*USER*

-Gosh, OTHER you're very strange.
+*USER* - Gosh, OTHER you're very strange.

 **Then as an aside**

 MKDIR create for me a writing room, and there I'll write down my true thoughts about other.

-*MKDIR*

-Doesn't talk, but makes building motions to one side of the room
+*MKDIR* - **Doesn't talk, but makes building motions to one side of the room**

-*USER*

-CD, take me to my new writing room.
+*USER* - CD, take me to my new writing room.

-*CD*

-Doesn't talk, but escorts USER to where the room was created by mkdir.
+*CD* - **Doesn't talk, but escorts USER to where the room was created by mkdir**

-*USER*

-PWD, where am I now?
+*USER* - PWD, where am I now?

-*PWD*

-You are in the writing room, just off of the lounge in the home known as computer.
+*PWD* - You are in the writing room, just off of the lounge in the home known as computer.

-*USER*

-I'm going to echo my thoughts about other into this new Diary.
+*USER* - I'm going to echo my thoughts about other into this new Diary.

-*OTHER*

-Hm: I want to know what USER wrote about me!
+*OTHER* - Hm: I want to know what USER wrote about me!
 I think I'll take a peek.

-*GROUP*

-We do to!
+*GROUP* - We do to!
 We want to peek as well!

-*USER*

-Oops!
-CHMOD, protect my diary so that only I can read and write it!
+*USER* - Oops, CHMOD, protect my diary so that only I can read and write it!

-*CHMOD*

-Your wish is my command!
+*CHMOD* - Your wish is my command!
 Abracadabra - your diary is protected.

-*USER*

-LS: what's in this room?
+*USER* - LS: what's in this room?

-*LS*

-Only your diary USER.
+*LS* - Only your diary USER.
 Protected so that only you can read and write it!

-*GROUP and OTHER*
+*GROUP and OTHER* - Awww!

-Awww!